Theme song: "Second Wind" Kelly Clarkson

 might not have been the best thing to do.

-grasp that he's gone," Leah admits to him.
-"I don't feel like
+been difficult to grasp that he's gone," Leah admits to him.
+"I

+a blank expression.
 "But I'm not?
 I don't know.
-I'm sorry I brought it up."
+I'm sorry I brought

-going to the office.
+I should get going to the office.
 I have work to do today.
-Let's get together again
+Let's get together

 Jeff starts to move back to the front door, but Leah calls him out.
 "I

 wanted to ask you something else," she says, causing him to stop